VerifiedJoseph/intruder-alert/README.md

 Browser-based dashboard for viewing the data report created by the backend.

-The dashboard fetches the report by requesting `backend\data.php`, make sure it is accessible via HTTP.

 ## Backend

 PHP script for parsing Fail2ban logs and generating the report.